- Grapes are woody perennial vines.

 - If grapes are infected, they fall off the vine.

-For black rot, grapes are susceptible from bloom until they begin to ripen.
+For black rot, grapes are susceptible from bloom until about 6 weeks later.
+Symptoms seen after that time period are due to an infection that occurred earlier.

 - Infected berries first appear light brown.